the future forest industry

 Tlaook Cultural Adventures is a prime example of this new version of the forest industry.
 Gisele Martin, owner and operator, was last summer awarded the Aboriginal Tourism bc Young Adult Achievement Award for her success in getting her company up and running.

 Gisele’s father, Joe Martin, and her uncles Bill and Carl, are master canoe carvers.
 They take one ancient cedar from the forest, and produce a big canoe.
 This canoe is then used over and over to generate income.
 The breathtaking wildness of Tla-o-qui-aht traditional territory, namely mountains blanketed in rainforest, is the draw, the reason people choose to paddle here.
-Gisele takes her guests on a “Wild Grocery Walk” in the ancient groves of Meares, sharing her incredible knowledge of the forest.
+Gisele takes her guests on a “Wild Grocery Walk” in the ancient groves of Meares Island, sharing her incredible knowledge of the forest.
 And to top it off, there is a traditional Native salmon BBQ, also provided courtesy of the wild forests.

 It was an honor to travel with Joe and Gisele in Japan, and to join them in their meetings with Japanese corporations.
 As members of the Wolf Clan, they share a responsibility to uphold the laws of their people, which is why Joe and Gisele chose to travel to Japan.
 Their message was so moving that, as one executive walked us to the elevator afterwards, he said to Gisele “Ganbatte kudasai!” which means, “Keep up the struggle!”
 For more information check out www.focs.ca and www.tlaook.com.
-Thanks to the Friends of Clayoquot Sound for organising the tour, and Patagonia usa and Japan for funding and hosting it.
+Thanks to the Friends of Clayoquot Sound for organising the tour, and Patagonia USA and Japan for funding and hosting it.

 Dan Lewis and Bonny Glambeck operate Rainforest Kayak Adventures in Clayoquot Sound 1-877-422-WILD

-tofino | new issue | activities | accommodation | events | directory
+tofino | tofino time | activities | accommodation | events | directory

-maps | travel | cuisine | art & artists | photos | horoscope | tides
+maps | travel | food | art & artists | photos | horoscope | tides

-search | info | magazines | articles | advertising | contact us
+search | magazine | issues | articles | advertising | contact us

-hosted in Tofino by tofino.net
+hosted in tofino by tofino.net & studio tofino

-© 2002-2008 Tofino Time Magazine & ThinkTank Design Inc.
+© 2002-2011 Tofino Time Magazine & ThinkTank Design Inc.

 tofino time december 2004